Essential oils for dogs are a popular topic. Everyone’s quick to recommend them for just about any ailment .. from arthritis to separation anxiety.

 In fact, some oils can be quite dangerous.

-However, they can cause undesirable and even dangerous side effects, and people using oils medically should seek specialized training.
+“Essential oils contain a host of biologically active and powerful compounds.
+Used correctly, they are an indispensable part of integrative medical care.
+However, they can cause undesirable and even dangerous side effects.
+This is why people using oils medically should seek specialized training.”

 Some Safe Oils To Consider